phetsims/phet-info/code_review_checklist.md

 - [ ] Does the organization and structure of the code make sense?
 Do the model and view contain types that you would expect (or guess!) by looking at the sim?
 Do the names of things correspond to the names that you see in the user interface?
 - [ ] Are appropriate design patterns used?
 - [ ] Is inheritance used where appropriate?
 Does the type hierarchy make sense?
-- [ ] Is there any unnecessary coupling? (e.g., by passing large objects to constructors, or exposing unnecessary properties)
+- [ ] Is there any unnecessary coupling? (e.g., by passing large objects to constructors, or exposing unnecessary properties/functions)
 - [ ] Are the source files reasonable in size?
 Scrutinize large files with too many responsibilities - can responsibilities be broken into smaller delegates?
 - [ ] Are any significant chunks of code duplicated?
 - [ ] Is there anything that should be generalized and migrated to common code?